NOAA-EMC/UPP/README.md

 Builds include:

-- Inline post (UPP library): Currently only supported for the GFS and MRW Application.
+- Inline post (UPP library): Currently only supported for the GFS, RRFS, HAFS, and the UFS-MRW Application.

 - Offline post (UPP executable): Supported for Regional applications including SRW, RRFS, HAFS, and standalone applications of UPP.